 - Oticon Play

 Oticon hearing aid devices are not sold directly to the consumer but through Oticon-authorized hearing centers and audiologists.
 Due to this, the cost of its devices varies a great deal.
 On average, we found that prices ranged from $1,000 - $4,000 per device.
 This price does not include the costs for your initial audiology assessment, calibration, or follow-up appointments.

 The more expensive More models offer more connectivity and faster processing speeds, while the more basic Ruby Series is the most affordable.
 Among the More Series, the MiniRITE T models with telecoil and remote-control operation are the most high-tech but very costly.
 Some websites list them for $3,950 per device.
 Xceed models range from $2,500 - $3,000 per device.
 CROS models average around $1,000, including a hearing aid for one ear along with an additional receiver for the other.
 Oticon Play devices cost $2,300 - $2,800 per device.

 Payment plans and insurance

 Oticon doesn’t sell its hearing aids directly to the consumer, so it does not directly deal with insurance companies.
 Moreover, relatively few insurance companies will reimburse you for the cost of hearing aids.
 Some companies will cover the initial hearing test or appointments with in-network audiologists.

-A major hurdle regarding coverage for Oticon hearing aids relates to veterans and military personnel.
+A major former hurdle regarding coverage for Oticon hearing aids related to veterans and military personnel.
 The Department of Veterans Affairs is currently one of the largest buyers of hearing aids in the country, with a vast network of audiology offices and hearing loss services.
-However, VA audiologists are excluded from Oticon’s free trial options.
+But now Oticon devices are available through VA clinics nationwide.